floooh/floooh.github.io/_posts/2017-01-14-yakc-diamond-scroll.md

 ---
 layout: post
-title: "YAKC Emulator: The Diamond Scroll"
+title: "YAKC Emu: The Diamond Scroll"
 ---

 The KC85/3 game _**Digger**_ had a 'diamond scroll' effect which looked like this (I failed at